 Epping Forest, London, England

-If you’re looking for a woodland walk near London, then Epping Forest may be just for you.
-The 2,400 acres of ancient woodland stretches from London’s Forest Gate, all the way through to Epping in Essex, and lies on a ridge between the valleys of rivers Roding and Lea.
+If you’re looking for the best forest walk near London, then Epping Forest may be just for you.
+The 2400 acres of ancient woodland stretches from London’s Forest Gate, all the way through to Epping in Essex, and lies on a ridge between the valleys of rivers Roding and Lea.
 Named the ‘The People’s Park’ by Queen Victoria on her visit to Chingford on the 6th of May 1882, and while it had many different uses during it’s time as a royal park, it has been seen as a place for the people, and funded by the London Corporation.

 Although it is within touching distances of the UK’s most bustling city, Epping forest is both a site for special conservation, and a site for scientific investigation, largely due to wildlife and it’s eclectic variety of rare forestation and unusual woodland.
 As previously mentioned, there are a number of royal features around the forest, including Queen’s Elizabeth’s Hunting Lodge, Copt Hall, the Butler’s Retreat and Connaught Water, which is an ornamental lake built by the Duke of Connaught.